saperez24/az-projects/README.md

 On deployment, this runs a bash script `server_config.sh` and ensures the latest updates are available/installed.
 `fail2ban` is also installed.
-The script still needs to be written and has not been pushed to this repo yet.

-Download the latest Factorio headless [server files](https://factorio.com/get-download/stable/headless/linux64) using `wget` Extract the downloaded folder and change directory into it.
+Download the latest Factorio headless [server files](https://factorio.com/get-download/stable/headless/linux64) using `wget`.
-Generate a new save file.
+Extract the downloaded folder contents and generate a new save file.
 Start the server and test connectivity.

 Server specs:
 - Standard B2s [2 vCPU]